Wu-Tang Clan: Las Vegas residency and Black Samson, the Bastard Swordsman

 In December 2023, it was announced that Wu-Tang Clan would host "Wu-Tang Clan: The Saga Continues… The Las Vegas Residency" at The Theater at Virgin Hotels in Paradise, Nevada; in the process, they became the first hip-hop act to ever receive an artist residency.
-The collective started performing at the residency in February 2024.
+They started performing at the residency in February 2024.

 On February 6, 2025, Wu-Tang Clan announced that they would release a new joint project with producer and tour DJ Mathematics, titled Black Samson, the Bastard Swordsman, on April 12 of the same year, in coincidence with Record Store Day.
 The distribution of the album, which was inspired by Blaxploitation movies and marked the first release to feature the entire formation of the collective since 2014, would be initially limited to 5,000 2xLP copies sold at participating Record Store Day retailers.

-Final Tour
+Final tour

 On February 24, 2025 the group announced their final tour, "Wu-Tang Forever: The Final Chamber" with performance dates across North America from June through July of 2025.
 The final concert was held in Philadelphia on July 18, 2025.